Superflows-AI/openapi-llm/README.md

   <p align="center" style="max-width: 600px;">

-    Generate a described OpenAPI Specification in real time for any app or website.
+    Generate a OpenAPI Specification in real time for any app or website, and get the endpoints and parameters described in natural language.
 A browser extension that discovers API behaivour via your interactions with a product or website, and then uses an LLM to describe the API endpoints discovered.

     <br />
     <br />